mealet/deen/README.md

 **Deen** is a statically-typed compiled programming language inspired by languages like C, C++, Zig, and Rust. <br><br>
 It provides tools for system programming, including: structures, C-like enums with supported functions, type definitions, backward compatibility with C, pointers, recursion, and more.

+**⚠️ The project is currently under active development and may be unstable.
+Please wait for the stable releases.**

 ## 🎯 Features
 * ⚡ **Simplicity**.
 The language syntax is easy to read and write.
 * 🚀 **Fast**.
 The compiler uses LLVM as a backend for maximum performance.